kopithe/fn-instant-performance-mode/README.md

 ![Screenshot 2024-06-15 090253](https://github.com/kopithe/fn-instant-performance-mode/assets/166122699/021298a5-52aa-4c2a-bd0a-e3fa2b90c926)

 ### How to use
 Open a Powershell terminal and type `Get-FileHash` followed by the path of the executable.
-To get the path, you can drag and drop the executable into the Powershell terminal.
-Example: `Get-FileHash C:\Source\example.exe`.
+To get the path, you can drag and drop the executable into the Powershell terminal.<br />Example: `Get-FileHash C:\Source\example.exe`.
-Powershell results: `Algorithm       Hash                                                                   Path<br />
----------       ----                                                                   ----<br />
-SHA256          exampleHash189764UAJb       C:\Source\example.exe`

 # Updates